amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-02.md

 version = "X.XX"
 features = ["nightly"]
 ```
-Run using the nightly channel if you don't have it as your default: `cargo +nightly run`.
+Run the project using the nightly channel if you don't have it as your default: `cargo +nightly run`.

 For a `Component` to be used, there must be a `Storage<ComponentType>` resource
 set up in the `World`.
 The error message above means we have registered the